predictive-clinical-neuroscience/PCNportal/README.md

 To locally deploy the GUI without modelling functionality, please follow these instructions:
 * Pull image from [DockerHub](https://hub.docker.com/repository/docker/ifdevdocker/pcnonlinedev/general)
 * Use 'docker-compose up'
-* Provides access to the GUI at localhost:5000 but not to the backend.
+* Provides access to the GUI at localhost:5000 (e.g.: http://127.0.0.1:5000/), but not to the backend.

-To test modelling functionality, please refer to PCNtoolkit [tutorials](https://pcntoolkit.readthedocs.io/en/latest/pages/other_predictive_models.html#accuracy-of-predictions) and documentation.
+To test the backend modelling functionality, please refer to PCNtoolkit [tutorials](https://pcntoolkit.readthedocs.io/en/latest/pages/other_predictive_models.html#accuracy-of-predictions) and corresponding documentation.

 ## Network diagram

 PCNportal is a client-server application that combines the functionality of an easy GUI with that of heavy duty parallelized computation of the backend.
-We use various services, such as Docker, gunicorn, gmail, SURFdrive and TORQUE, to accomplish this:
+We use various services, such as [Flask](https://flask.palletsprojects.com/en/2.2.x/), [Docker](https://www.docker.com/), [gunicorn](https://gunicorn.org/), [Gmail](https://developers.google.com/gmail/api/guides), [SURFdrive](surfdrive.surf.nl) and [TORQUE](https://wiki.archlinux.org/title/TORQUE) to accomplish this:

 ![networkdiagram2](https://user-images.githubusercontent.com/39303377/210103348-4473e738-2fd3-4568-981a-0607f8cfd3f7.png)